 - Find out the maximum coverage amount, term, and premiums.

-- Talk to insurance agents themselves, ask pointed questions, and make sure the policy is the right fit for you.
+- Talk to insurance agents, ask pointed questions, and ensure the policy is the right fit for you.